x21128332/Blockchain_CA/README.md

 ## Create your token ##
 - Edit contract/KittyMeow_ECR20.sol "token name" and "symbol"
 - Deploy contract/KittyMeow_ECR20.sol to Ropsten using Remix - https://remix.ethereum.org/
-- copy your contract address, you will need this in the .env file later
+- Copy your contract address, you will need this in the .env file later
 - Verify your contract and save your ABI (you will need this later)

 ## Distribute your token ##
-- in VS Code terminal install all dependancies by running:
+- In VS Code terminal install all dependancies by running:
 ```$npm install```
 - Add a .env file, populate it with your details:
 &nbsp;&nbsp;&nbsp;&nbsp;INFURA_TOKEN=